Code-Institute-Submissions/KeyBeats/README.md

 - Safari
 - Opera

-The webpage was desinged using Google Chrome however functions on all browsers mentioned above.
+The game was desinged using Google Chrome however functions on all browsers mentioned above.

 ### Other testing